Barbarella's

+American acts Ike & Tina Turner, Del Shannon, and Junior Walker & the All Stars performed at Barbarella's in 1972.

 This club was one of Eddie Fewtrell's clubs.
 Fewtrell promoted known rock bands at that time, such as AC/DC, Dire Straits, Queen, Sex Pistols and The Clash.

 Duran Duran's drummer Roger Taylor played at Barbarella's with punk bands in the 1970s.

 Both The Prefects and The Photos recorded a song called Barbarella's, the latter mourning the closure of the club.